whitneyburton/portfolios/students/1605/david-tinianow/david_tinianow_m1_portfolio.markdown

 ### Areas of Emphasis

 (What did you set out to accomplish this module?)
 My goal for Module 1 has been to learn as much as possible and fully immerse myself in Turing and coding.
 I had a small amount of programming experience before Turing, and I wanted to see whether coding full-time was something I truly enjoy.
 I wanted to push myself to try something challenging and find ways to excel in a challenging environment.
 I also wanted to establish relationships within the Turing community.
-Finally, I wanted to find ways to succeed while also maintaining a healthy lifestyle and consistent routine of good habits.
+Finally, I wanted to find ways to succeed while maintaining a healthy lifestyle and establishing a consistent routine.

 ### End of Module Assessment